nautechsystems/nautilus_trader/docs/concepts/overview.md

 ### Order Types

-The following order types are available (when possible on a venue);
+The following order types are available (when possible on a venue):

 - `MARKET`
 - `LIMIT`